About this episode:

 Diana Scudder: Yeah.

-Lisa Christensen: So how does this compare with a more national trend or what’s going on in other metros generally?
+Lisa Christensen: So how does this compare with national trends?
+What’s going on in other metros generally?

 Diana Scudder: The trend is the same across the country.